How to Create Topic Clusters: A 2025 SEO Strategy

 Now that you’ve researched your keywords, reviewed your existing content, and created a solid plan, it’s time to start building.

 Start with the “pillar” page, which acts as the central hub for all your content.
-Pillar pages introduce users to or guide them toward relevant topics.
-Use SEO content tools to create the best page to rank higher.
+Use SEO content tools to create excellent pillar posts.
+Pillar posts are typically longer than the average blog article, usually at least 2,000 words.
+A pillar post provides in-depth, comprehensive coverage of your main topic.

 content genius image 3 high readability score content